ka-architect/aws-solutions-architect-associate/topics/other/README.md

 - bunches EC2 spot instances dynamically to complete the job
 - docker image that runs on ECS
 - Batch vs. Lambda: batch has no limits for time, runtime, disk space, and relies on EC2
+- Define and submit multiple simulation jobs to be executed concurrently

 # AWS Amplify
 - Web/Mobile app developement tool